Proper disposal of holiday greenery

 This season, infested stock was comprised of fir trees, wreaths, and décor from suppliers in North Carolina with some material labeled as “fresh from the Blue Ridge Mountains.”
 All Wisconsin retailers that sold these products cooperated with DATCP, removed the items from their shelves and destroyed them.
 However, many items had already been sold, and it is possible other uninspected retailers also received and sold infested items.

 DATCP is working with regulatory staff from other states to prevent infested fir from going to areas where this pest is not established, as pesticides are not effective at killing EHS.
-EHS attacks over 40 evergreen species, including hemlock, fir, and spruce.
+EHS attacks more than 40 evergreen species, including hemlock, fir, and spruce.

 The preferred method is to burn an EHS-infested evergreen to kill the pest.
 Prior to burning, check the Wisconsin Department of Natural Resources website at https://dnr.wi.gov/topic/ForestFire/restrictions.html for any burning restrictions in your area.